Aligned-Design/aligned_postd_1125/docs/00_MASTER_CURSOR_COMMAND_CENTER.md

 - Use tone, pillars, rules, visual identity
 - Avoid phrases listed in `voiceAndTone.avoidPhrases`
 - Follow BFS evaluation rules

+## 6A.
+AGENT & ORCHESTRATION RULES

+Before editing ANY agent (Doc, Design, Advisor, Planner, Orchestrator, BFS, Linter), orchestration logic, or content-planning flows, Cursor MUST:

+- **Read** `docs/architecture/POSTD_AGENT_ORCHESTRATION_AND_HANDOFF.md` — this is the single source of truth for how agents collaborate and hand off work
+- Understand the **Agent Catalog** (which agents exist, their inputs/outputs, code locations)
+- Respect the **handoff contracts** (how data flows between agents)
+- Use the shared **collaboration artifacts** (StrategyBrief, ContentPackage, BrandHistory)
+- Follow the current **orchestration model** (manual calls vs. orchestrated pipelines)

+NEVER:

+- Invent new agents without explicit approval
+- Break existing handoff patterns documented in that file
+- Skip reading the orchestration doc when modifying agent code

 ## 7. DOCUMENTATION RULES